jesseloudon/jesseloudon.github.io/_posts/2020-03-04-Azure Building Blocks - The Forgotten IaC Tool.markdown

 For now I'm sticking with AzureCLI as my IaC tool for deployments.

-Would be interesting to hear your thoughts on this.
+Would be interesting to hear your thoughts on this in the comments below!

 Cheers,
 Jesse